pickup icon

 Calocedrus decurrens

-• Moisture requirements: dry to moist soil, well-drained
+• Moisture requirements: dry to moist soil, prefers well-drained

 • Bloom time: January